 Be aware.
 Pay close attention to times that may prompt loneliness, such as the holidays or anniversaries of births and deaths.
 Stay connected and keep in touch more often during those difficult times.

 Keep them active.
 Encourage parents to get involved in activities outside of the home if they are able, such as a participating in a hobby they enjoy, a senior exercise class (SilverSneakers is a great place to start), adult education classes or a volunteer opportunity.
 Staying active also can mean regular visits with friends to have lunch, take a walk or just talk.
 A local senior center may be a great place to start as most offer regular group activities, organized games and social get-togethers.

 Ask for nearby support.
 Talk to neighbors and let them know about your parent’s living situation.
 Ask neighbors to check in with your parent from time to time.
 Put together a phone list of those nearby, and provide them with your contact information in case of an emergency.

 Consider companion care.
 FirstLight Home Care offers senior companion care services that include regular visits, conversation and company, medication reminders, meal preparation, shopping, transportation and more.
 This can provide much-needed peace of mind for families who do not live close to their elderly loved one.

 If you’re interested in learning more about our senior companion care services, contact the FirstLight office nearest you.
-If you have a specific question about caregiving or are concerned about the specific needs of your aging loved one, you can Ask Our Nurse for expert advice and help in navigating the challenges that often come with family caregiving.
+Our local teams can help answer your questions and assist in navigating the challenges that often come with family caregiving.